roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  I followed these two black girls over to their place.
 Even though we were only outside for a few seconds, but due to the oppressive heat, sweat beaded up on all three of us.
 My eyes were drawn to the sweat dripping down Sydni's long legs all the way to her stiletto heels.
 They led me inside, into the blessed air conditioning.
 I hadn't noticed during the party, but they had a very strong smelling house.
 Not bad, it just smelled very perfumey.

  They led me upstairs, and down the hall.
 Without hesitation, they led me to a bedroom.
 I reluctantly followed.
 As I walked in, they were standing there, waiting for me.
 I looked around, and I saw a long, shiny pole leaning against the wall.
 Immediately, I realized what it was and I laughed.
-Report_Story #3